Brett81Ross/Body-Count-Unknown-Artworks/readme.md

 ## About the Artist

-I’m Brett M. Ross, a visual artist whose work delves into biomechanical organisms—surreal, hybrid forms where human and machine intersect.
+Brett Ross, is a visual artist whose work delves into biomechanical organisms—surreal, hybrid forms where human and machine intersect.
 Each piece invites you into a strange, organic-meets-technical world.

 ## What You’ll Discover